Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Since a MIDI keyboard or other MIDI device does not produce an audio signal, it must be connected to another device that can convert the code into something we can hear.
 In the modern age, this is usually a laptop or computer.

-Modern MIDI devices are pretty much always connected and communicating via a USB connection.
+Almost always, modern MIDI devices connect and communicate via a USB connection.
 It’s not enough to just plug the device in.
 The computer receives the code, but it needs some kind of software to produce a sound.

 I hope this article will help you with that.